Silent Way: Teaching materials

 The silent way makes use of specialized teaching materials: colored Cuisenaire rods, the sound-color chart, word charts, and Fidel charts.
-The Cuisenaire rods are wooden, and come in ten different lengths, but identical cross-section; each length has its own assigned color.
+The Cuisenaire rods are wooden or plastic, and come in ten different lengths, but identical cross-section; each length has its own assigned color.
 The rods are used in a wide variety of situations in the classroom.
-At the beginning stages they can be used to practice colors and numbers, and later they can be used in more complex grammar.
-For example, to teach prepositions the teacher could use the statement "The blue rod is between the green one and the yellow one".
+At the beginning stages they can be used to introduce grammar.
+For example, to teach prepositions the teacher could create a situation for which the students use the statement "The blue rod is between the green one and the yellow one".
 They can also be used more abstractly, perhaps to represent a clock when students are learning about time.

 The sound-color chart consists of blocks of color, with one color representing one sound in the language being learned.
-The teacher uses this chart to help teach pronunciation; as well as pointing to colors to help students with the different sounds, the teacher can also tap particular colors very hard to help students learn word stress.
+The teacher uses this chart to help teach pronunciation; as well as pointing to colors to help students with the different sounds, the teacher can also tap particular colors harder to help students learn word stress.
 Later in the learning process, students can point to the chart themselves.
-The chart can help students perceive sounds that may not occur in their first language, and it also allows students to practice making these sounds without relying on mechanical repetition.
+The chart can help students to become aware of sounds that may not occur in their first language, and it also allows students to practice making these sounds without relying on mechanical repetition.
 It also provides an easily verifiable record of which sounds the students have and which they have not, which can help their autonomy.

 The word charts contain the functional vocabulary of the target language, and use the same color scheme as the sound-color chart.
 Each letter is colored in a way that indicates its pronunciation.
 The teacher can point to the chart to highlight the pronunciation of different words in sentences that the students are learning.
 There are twelve word charts in English, containing a total of around five hundred words.
-The Fidel charts also use the same color-coding, and list the various ways that sounds can be spelled.
+The Fidel also use the same color-coding, and list the various ways that sounds can be spelled.
 For example, in English, the entry for the sound /ey/ contains the spellings ay, ea, ei, eigh, etc., all written in the same color.
 These can be used to help students associate sounds with their spelling.